spandana-cirimoni/OOPD_Stack-Queue_C/README.md

 - `Makefile.assignment2`: Makefile for building the project.

+## Build Instructions
+- To build the project, use the provided build configuration files: make all

+- To clean the project, use:
+  make clean

 ## How to Use

 1. Include the necessary header file(s) in your C++ code, depending on the data structure you want to use (`Array`, `Fixed_Array`, `Queue`, or `Stack`).